-- If a streaming replication cluster is created using WebAdmin, the network with the host name (or IP address) specified in [Host name] will be used across sessions of WebAdmin, and also used as the log transfer network. - To use a network other than the job network as the log transfer network, specify the host name other than the job network one in [Host name].
+- A standby instance can be created from a standalone instance, a master instance, or even from another standby instance. - If a streaming replication cluster is created using WebAdmin, the network with the host name (or IP address) specified in [Host name] will be used across sessions of WebAdmin, and also used as the log transfer network. - To use a network other than the job network as the log transfer network, specify the host name other than the job network one in [Host name].